 Tackle the Cotswold Way, the famous 102-mile National Trail route, bit-by-bit this year.
 Said to take between five to eight days to complete for experienced ramblers, expect rolling countryside, postcard pretty villages, riverside rambles, steep hill climbs and woodland walks.

-Spot the first signs of spring in Gloucestershire around early February and check out 8 of the best places to see snowdrops, with stunning woodland areas such as Colesbourne Park, Batsford Arboretum and Trench Hill transformed by theses delicate white flowers.
+Spot the first signs of spring in Gloucestershire around late January and check out 8 of the best places to see snowdrops, with stunning woodland areas such as Colesbourne Park, Batsford Arboretum and Trench Hill transformed by theses delicate white flowers.

 Celebrate springtime at Adam Henson’s Cotswold Farm Park and as well as the rare chance to watch lambs being born, lucky visitors can bottle feed the babies, and make friends with rabbits, guinea pigs, chicks and piglets too.

 It might not sound it, but elvers – baby eels – are a hard-to-come-by delicacy, with many of the elvers caught on River Severn shipped overseas.
 A bucket list Gloucestershire food, if there ever was one, during the elver season – from the end of February to May – you can buy fresh elvers from Severn and Wye Smokery in the Forest of Dean.